The Essential Style Audit for Men: Time to Stop Wasting Your Closet

 • Quality shoes (not 14 pairs of the same sneaker)

-You don’t need more clothes — you need the right ones.
+You don’t need more clothes.
+You need the right clothes.

 3. Fit, Quality, and Color = Everything

-Even an expensive piece looks wrong if the fit is off.
-Check:
+Even the most expensive piece fails if the fit is off.

 • Fit: Shoulders, sleeves, waist — tailoring fixes almost everything.

-• Quality: If it’s faded, frayed, pilled, stretched, or sagging… let it go.
+• Quality: Faded, frayed, pilled, stretched?
+Let it go.

-• Color: Stick to a palette that works for your skin tone.
-Neutrals are the base; color is the personality.
+• Color: Stick to a palette that flatters your skin tone.
+Neutrals are your base; color adds personality.

-Clothes are easy when you think in outfits, not items.
-Create:
+Clothes become easy when you think in outfits, not individual pieces:

 • A clean, work-ready formula